stair-lab/plugin-llm/README.md

-# Logits are All We Need to Adapt Closed Models [Accepted to ICML 2025]
+# Logits are All We Need to Adapt Closed Models [🎉 Accepted to ICML 2025]

 🔒 Many commercial Large Language Models (LLMs), e.g., GPT-4, are closed-source, limiting developers to steer content generation.